terrierteam/terrier-integer-compression/README.md

 # Terrier-Integer-Compression

 Since version 4.0, Terrier now supports more modern compression codecs, such as the state-of-the-art PForDelta codec.
-As of Terrier 5.3, this has been separated into a separate integer compression plugin. **NB**: We do not plan to maintain thus plugin further.
+As of Terrier 5.3, this has been separated into a separate integer compression plugin. **NB**: We do not currently plan to maintain this plugin further.

 The integer compression plugin allows the transparent use of compression schemes from [Java\_FastPFOR](https://github.com/lemire/FastPFOR) by Daniel Lemire, and [Kamikaze](http://data.linkedin.com/opensource/kamikaze) by LinkedIn.
 Indeed, the new integer compression layer defines a new CompressionConfiguration (namely [IntegerCodecCompressionConfiguration](http://terrier.org/docs/v5.2/javadoc/org/terrier/structures/integer/IntegerCodecCompressionConfiguration.html), which can be configured to use various codecs for each compression payload (document ids, term frequencies, field frequencies, term positions):